RockefellerArchiveCenter/reading-room-manual/index.md

 At times, an additional cart of materials has been pulled for a researcher and is on hold in Room 103.
 You can verify this by reviewing the “On Hold in Vault” queue.
 Remind the researcher of the set retrieval times for the second carts (10:45, 12:15, 2:15, 4:00).

 ### Offsite Materials
-Sometimes materials requested are stored off site, which is indicated in Find-It or on the shelf list.
+Sometimes materials requested are stored off site, which is indicated in ArchivesSpace and can be found using the [Find It](http://find-it.rockarch.org/) tool or ArchivesSpace.
 Offsite materials require 2 business days advanced notice.
 Therefore, you should follow up with the researcher about the length of their research visit and the significance of the material to the research.
 If the researcher would still like to see the material, put the request in the appropriate “In Offsite Retrieval” queue and send an email to the Reference Team about the upcoming retrieval, which the Reference Team will handle.

 ### Requesting Special Formats